June 13, 2017

 Get To Know Your Neighbours

-Marc Bhalla, second vice-president of the Canadian Condominium Institute, says the stories emerging from the CBC investigations underscore the importance of condo owners participating in the community and getting to know their neighbours.
+Marc Bhalla, second vice president of the Toronto & Area Chapter of the Canadian Condominium Institute, says the stories emerging from the CBC investigations underscore the importance of condo owners participating in the community and getting to know their neighbours.
 The best opportunity to do so is during the annual general meeting, he suggests.

 “If you look at how those types of concerns can be avoided, the easy answer is by people actively participating in their annual general meetings, not using proxies and not missing that opportunity to get to know the people who are interested in running for their board,” Bhalla said.